Referencing

 Note: there may be small variations among different versions of the same referencing style, especially, for example, with Harvard, which has no definitive, official version.

 Unsure how to cite in your assignment?
-Which referencing style to use?
+Don't know which referencing style to use?

 The Referencing and Plagiarism Awareness LibGuide provides detailed information and examples on how to cite and reference books, journals, articles, website, images and many more: